Waaru-biin waalaway-gam, bangarr-daandurr, nyanggan-muguu: yanggidam girraalgay-gurra-w, ngalan-ngirraw minyaagu: guunuwaygam nyangganabaygu’

 People with disadvantage, mental illness or disability have the opportunity and support to take control of their lives.

 CHESS Connect is proudly local and being a part of the Mid North Coast community means embracing the rich cultural diversity of the area.
-From the Gumbaynggirr people in the Coffs Harbour region, the Dunghutti people in Kempsey and the Bundjalung and Yaegl people in the Clarence area, CHESS Connect is committed to building strong relationships with Aboriginal and Torres Strait Islander communities.
+From the Gumbaynggirr people in the Coffs Harbour region, the Dunghutti and Biripai people, south in Kempsey and Port Macqaurie and the Bundjalung and Yaegl people in the Clarence area, CHESS Connect is committed to building strong relationships with Aboriginal and Torres Strait Islander communities.

 Our Initiatives & Programs

 In addition to providing our employment and community health services to all members of our local community, CHESS Connect is also actively seeking ways to support our indigenous community by developing a number of targeted initiatives.

 - CHESS Connect partners with the Galambilla Heath Care Facility to deliver our Partners in Recovery services to assisting people with mental illness in their recovery journey.
 We also deliver employment services from Galambila premises.